dutraneto/2020-blog/posts/2019-05-21-css-blend-mode.md

 ## Conclusion

-Unfortunately the **mix-blend-mode** property isn't [supported as well](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode), but you still can use it with a fallback color in addition.
+Unfortunately the **mix-blend-mode** property isn't [supported so well](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode), but you still can use it with a fallback color in addition.